-Service unit coordinators provide support to their troops during Fall Product and/or the Girl Scout Cookie Program in a variety of ways.
+Service unit product coordinators support their troops during the Fall Product and Girl Scout Cookie Program in various ways.
 From being the first point of contact for troop product managers and individually registered girls (IRGs) to distributing rewards, the service unit coordinators are the go-to person during seasonal sales.

 - Service Unit Treasurer

-Service unit treasurers maintain and report on the service unit finances in accordance with Girl Scout of Middle Tennessee banking policies.
+Service unit treasurers maintain and report on the service unit finances in accordance with Girl Scouts of Middle Tennessee banking policies.

 - Service Unit Camporee Coordinator

 Camporee coordinators plan and promote nature-based activities, outdoor skills, and service unit camporee events to Girl Scouts in their area.
 This includes coordinating all reservations and scheduling with Girl Scouts of Middle Tennessee staff.